d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │ (add-hook 'minibuffer-setup-hook #'corfu-enable-in-minibuffer) └────

-  You can also enable Corfu more generally for every minibuffer, as long as no completion UI is active.
+  This is not recommended, but one can also enable Corfu more generally for every minibuffer, as long as no completion UI is active.
 In the following example we check for Mct and Vertico.
 Furthermore we ensure that Corfu is not enabled if a password is read from the minibuffer.

   ┌────
   │ (defun corfu-enable-always-in-minibuffer ()